 UNION STATION AND LOWER DOWNTOWN DENVER (LoDo)

 The riveting neighborhood’s culinary gathering place is Denver Union Station, which underwent a glorious renovation in 2014, inspiring high expectations from foodniks and barflies who waited with bated breath for the unveiling of the historic train depot’s culinary offerings; they weren’t disappointed.
 Morning travelers hit up Snooze for the profoundly delicious pineapple upside-down pancakes, while Stoic & Genuine, a restaurant from chef Jennifer Jasinski and Beth Gruitch, trumpets nuanced seafood and fish creations that rival its coastal counterparts.
-Mercantile Dining & Provision, a New American restaurant from Alex Seidel (Fruition) features a barista counter and market that sells hand-crafted jams, spreads and pickled vegetables, along with sandwiches and terrific cheeses (many of which are produced at Seidel’s local creamery).
+From the same team comes Ultreia, a Spanish and Poruguese-inspired eatery that offers tapas and shared plates called "pintxos" alongside crafted gin tonics.
+Mercantile Dining & Provision, a New American restaurant from James Beard Award-winner Alex Seidel (Fruition) features a barista counter and market that sells hand-crafted jams, spreads and pickled vegetables, along with sandwiches and terrific cheeses (many of which are produced at Seidel’s local creamery).

 For a more casual dining experience, head to The Kitchen Next Door, a community pub that offers post-work escapism at the bar and a kitchen that doles out dishes punctuated with ingredients sourced from local purveyors.
 If you have a lust for libations, flash back to the golden age of swanky bars at The Cooper Lounge, perched on the mezzanine overlooking the 100-year-old great hall, or commune in the historic ticketing office that’s now the Terminal Bar, a festive space that pours Colorado craft brews, cocktails and wine.